 Provision Tracking via use of Provision Map Writer will evidence impact on progress - reviewed half termly by SLT

-Raised attainment of pupils attraction additional premium s
+Raised attainment of pupils in receipt of pupil premium funding,

 Diminishing differences between all pupil groups

 Increase parental engagement with the academy and education as a whole

 Improve life experiences for children